Time Tracking: Are you GDPR compliant?

 Companies may ensure that they are on the right side of the law by understanding and following GDPR requirements around time tracking and clocking in.
 More importantly, they can respect and protect the privacy of their employees, fostering a culture of transparency and trust that goes beyond mere legal compliance.

 If you want to track time better in your business, and do it compliantly, get in touch with our team today.
-Review your time tracking methodology and efficiency this autumn and start seeing productivity gains.
+Review your time tracking methodology and efficiency and start seeing productivity gains.
 Our Consultants are experts in helping you identify the steps necessary to make sure you choose the best and most appropriate system for your business while acting within the law.

 If you have more questions about time tracking or clocking in machines, read our comprehensive FAQs